LinuxLearnorg/UNetbootin/README.md

 To run these binaries, download them and run the command chmod +x ./unetbootin-linux, or go to Properties->Permissions and check "Execute"), then start the application by running ./unetbootin-linux

+or
+you can download sourceCode and install from source unetbootin-source-661.tar.gz tar -xzvf unetbootin-source-661.tar.gz cd unetbootin-source-661
+./configure
+make
+sudo make install